coreos/docs/quickstart/index.md

 # Quick Start

 If you don't have a CoreOS machine running, check out the guides on running CoreOS on [Vagrant][vagrant-guide], [Amazon EC2][ec2-guide], [QEMU/KVM][qemu-guide], [VMware][vmware-guide] and [OpenStack][openstack-guide].
 With either of these guides you will have a machine up and running in a few minutes.

+It's highly recommended that you set up a cluster of at least 3 machines &mdash; it's not as much fun on a single machine.
+If you don't want to break the bank, [Vagrant][vagrant-guide] allows you to run an entire cluster on your laptop.
+For a cluster to be properly bootstrapped, you have to provide cloud-config via user-data, which is covered in each platform's guide.

 CoreOS gives you three essential tools: service discovery, container management and process management.
 Let's try each of them out.

 First, connect to a CoreOS machine via SSH as the user `core`.
 For example, on Amazon, use: